Lisbon Trams Part One:

 All vehicles and Metro turnstiles have card readers.
 The card need only be held over the sensor (like London's Oyster card) to register and, indeed, can even be left in a plastic wallet when doing this.
-The card can be purchased at any Metro station (from machines) and at Carris kiosks.
+The blank card (0,50 euros) can be purchased at any Metro station (from machines) and at Carris kiosks.
 (NB Much more widely publicised to tourists is the Lisboa/Lisbon card, which is much more expensive as its main benefit is to give discount admission to tourist attractions - see below).

 Carris tickets bought from bus or tram drivers are charged at the 'Tarifa de bordo' ('On-board tariff') and are relatively expensive per journey.